 Recently Maitland City Council approved a large, low density, housing estate of approximately 50-60, 1 to 2 hectare building allotments.
 The Mayor Mr Peter Black more extolled the "virtues" of this "wonderful" development on local ABC radio news.
 One of the last types of this kind of development, land for families (wealthy?) to build and expand!
-I believe that this type of land development typifies the problems in providing infrastructure requirements, and the "easy" decisions made by local councils.
+The WWBALP believes that this type of land development typifies the problems in providing infrastructure requirements, and the "easy" decisions made by local councils.
 No concern seems to be shown by the council for the continued urban sprawl that such developments signify and no thought appears to have been shown in the provision of local transport other than the motor vehicle.
-Those populations are further away from the provision of services and that additional expenses will be encountered in providing basic services such as sewerage, water, electricity telephones roads etc. That any consideration was given to the need to provide suitable public transport I feel sure was a minor transitory factor soon forgotten in the haste to approve such a housing estate.
+Those populations are further away from the provision of services and that additional expenses will be encountered in providing basic services such as sewerage, water, electricity telephones roads etc. While DIPNR is working upon a Lower Hunter Strategy there appears to be no provisions for the provision of efficient and reliable public transport.
+That developers can plan such new housing developments without consideration of transport needs other than by private vehicles is a poor indictment upon the planning instrumentalities of the government.

-If we are to all fit onto the limited land available then such developments with their oversize blocks should be abandoned in favour of small block sizes and fewer "Greenfield" development sites.
+The branch believes that with limited land available then such developments with their oversize blocks should be abandoned in favour of small block sizes and fewer "Greenfield" development sites.
 This may mean that private land that is already cleared may well have to be resumed in order to protect the stressed flora and fauna that exists still in the uncleared areas.